josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️🕸️_The_Feedback_Environment/🎩_Putting_On_Less_Ritz/🇺🇸_dear_america.md

 There appears to have been another cultural misunderstanding.

+From your point of view, perhaps you are Gandalf:
+arriving with useful magic,
+strategic warnings,
-From your point of view, perhaps you are Gandalf: arriving with useful magic, strategic warnings, and several rather impressive things nobody in the village could have made for themselves.
+and several rather impressive things nobody in the village could have made for themselves.

 From Hobbiton, the experience can look somewhat different.

 > An extremely beautiful elf has arrived with several magnificent objects, informed us that our entire village architecture is legacy infrastructure, measured everybody’s emotional response to breakfast, and proposed demolishing the Green Dragon to build a data centre.
 >
+> 🤨
+>
 > **No.**
 >
 > We appreciate that you’re very clever.
 >
-> **You’re disturbing the peace.**
+> **You are now disturbing the peace.**

 You are not Gandalf.

 You are, at best, Legolas.

 Very clever.
 Extremely pretty.
 Magnificent shiny things.

 **This is still not your fucking village.**

 We like Hobbiton.

 We collect things.
 We keep things because we like them.
 We own books, tools, mugs, old computers, mysterious cables and screws whose original purpose has been lost to history but which **may come in useful**.

 A good technology proposition for Hobbiton is therefore quite straightforward:

 **Here is a good thing.
 It works.
 It belongs to you.
 You can mend it.
 It talks to the other good things you already own.
 Keep it for as long as you like.**

 Your preferred internal arrangements are your business.
 Do whatever weird elf shit you need to do on your own little patch of land.

 But please stop treating continuous measurement, profiling, engagement optimisation, subscription extraction and permanent infrastructure replacement as though they are simply what *technology* means.